Kodular/Documentation/docs/components/user-interface/bottom-navigation.md

 _**\(**  Number `id`, Text `title`, Asset `image`  **\)**_

 Updates the text and image of an item which is already existing with a specific ID in the **Bottom Navigation**.
+Does nothing when the item with `id` doesn't exist.

 Params               | []()
 -------------------- | ----------